Johnhundred/aa_scraper/README.md

 * Docker-compose
 * Node (& NPM)
 * Linux system (Hasn't been tested on anything else)
-* CRON or similar scheduler
+* CRON or similar scheduler (Heroku scheduler will also do)
 * .env file
-* Browser-based dynamic scraper

 Currently, this scraper functions based on a modification of my own ajax_scraper project, which means it requires a running scraper on localhost port 46464, which accepts a query variable by the name of url.